-Anesthesia is a way to control pain using anesthetic medicine.
-Anesthetics are used to numb a specific area of the body (local and regional anesthesia) or to cause a person to be unconscious and not have pain during a procedure such as surgery (general anesthesia).
+Anesthesia is the use of medicines to control pain and keep a person comfortable.
+Anesthetics are used to numb a specific area of the body (local and regional anesthesia).
+Or they can cause a person to be unconscious and not have pain during a procedure such as surgery (general anesthesia).

-Local anesthesia numbs just a small area of tissue where a minor procedure is to be done.
+Local anesthesia.
+It numbs just a small area of tissue.

-General anesthesia affects the entire body and makes the person unconscious.
-The unconscious person is completely unaware of what is going on and does not feel pain from the surgery or procedure.
-General anesthesia medicines can be injected into a vein or inhaled.
+General anesthesia.
+It affects the entire body and makes the person unconscious.
+The person is completely unaware of what is going on and does not feel pain from the surgery or procedure.

-A person choosing local or regional anesthesia needs to be able to lie still and remain calm during the surgery.
-Medicine may be given to help with relaxation.
+A person who gets local or regional anesthesia needs to be able to lie still and stay calm during the surgery.
+Medicine may be given to help the person relax.

 Medical Review:Adam Husney MD - Family Medicine & John M. Freedman MD - Anesthesiology & Heather Quinn MD - Family Medicine